Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details.md

 }
 ```

-The Adobe Experience Platform SDKs process the URL that points to a zipped rules collection, which contains a `rules.json` file.
+The Adobe Experience Platform SDKs process the URL that points to a zipped rules collection, and this collection contains a `rules.json` file.
 After the rules are downloaded and extracted, the contents of this compressed file are stored in the cache.

 ## Configuration keys